 Method Description

 getKey Returns the item key.

-getParentKey Returns the item's parent key (hierarchic sync)
+getParentKey Returns the item's parent key (hierarchic sync).

-getState Returns the item state.
+getState Returns the item state. (see below)

-setState Sets the item state.
+setState Sets the item state. (see below)

-getContent Returns the item content
+getContent Returns the item's content.

-setContent Sets the item content
+setContent Sets the item's content.

-getFormat Returns the item format
+getFormat Returns the item's encoding. ("b64" for SIF, nothing in most other cases)

-setFormat Sets the item format
+setFormat Sets the item's encoding. ("b64" for SIF, nothing in most other cases)

-getType Returns the item type
+getType Returns the item's MIME type.

-setType Sets the item type
+setType Sets the item's MIME type.

 getTimestamp Returns the timestamp of the last change of the item state and it is used in the synchronization process, in order to determine the operation to be performed on the sources.

-setTimestamp Sets the item timestamp
+setTimestamp Sets the item timestamp.

 getSyncSource Returns the SyncSource the item belongs to.

-The Key and ParentKey properties are com.funambol.framework.engine.SyncltemKey objects identifying the item or the parent item.
+The key and parentKey properties are com.funambol.framework.engine.SyncItemKey objects identifying the item or the parent item.
 The parent item is used in the case of hierarchical synchronization where a parent/child structure is synchronized (e.g. email synchronization).
-In many cases a SyncltemKey just encapsulates a string.
+In many cases a SyncItemKey just encapsulates a string.

-The State (getState, setState) property represents the state of the item and can be one of the following values:
+The state (getState, setState) property represents the state of the item and can be one of the following values:

-Value Description SyncItemState.NEW The item is new SyncItemState.UPDATED The item has been updated SyncItemState.DELETED The item has been deleted SyncItemState.SYNCHRONIZED The items has been already synchronized SyncItemState.UNKNOWN The item is in a unknown state SyncItemState.NOT_EXISTING The item is not existing yet SyncItemState.CONFLICT The item is in a conflict state SyncItemState.PARTIAL The item contains only a portion of the content
+Value Description SyncItemState.NEW The item is new.
+SyncItemState.UPDATED The item has been updated.
+SyncItemState.DELETED The item has been deleted.
+SyncItemState.SYNCHRONIZED The items has been already synchronized.
+SyncItemState.UNKNOWN The item is in a unknown state.
+SyncItemState.NOT_EXISTING The item is not existing yet.
+SyncItemState.CONFLICT The item is in a conflict state.
+SyncItemState.PARTIAL The item contains only a portion of the content.